namecheap-tech/Active-Directory-Deployment---Installation-and-Hardening/README.md

-# Active Directory Simulation – CyberTech Solutions
+# Active Directory Deployment in CyberTech Solutions

 This project is the deployment of a Windows Server Domain Controller (Active Directory) for a company called **CyberTech Solutions**.
 It includes domain setup, client configuration, OU design, group policies, and access control in an enterprise environment.